By Beatrice Ohene-Okae

 - On average, the gap between African-Americans and white Americans has grown 1.3 points in the last decade, while the gap between Latinx and white Americans has grown 1.9 percent.

-The map linked below shows the current gaps and ten year changes for both demographics in every state (please click the image below to use the interactive map):
+The map linked below shows the current gaps and ten year changes for both demographics in every state.

 From the map, we identified the five states with the highest attainment gaps in 2015 between white students and Latinx and African-American respectively, as well as the states whose gaps have grown the most in the last decade: